The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Introduction

-This constitutes a fundamental and unavoidable structural misalignment in the update step in the \textit{representation space} for affine maps.
-A divergence arises between the theoretically ideal correction, analytically available from the representation's gradient, and the effective updates obtained by changing parameters and propagating these corrections to the representations.

-Yet, representations more directly influence the loss, carry sample-dependent information and ultimately forward propagate to the overall network output.
-The question becomes, \textit{why then, is the steepest descent for parameters prioritised whilst representations are neglected to diverge?}.
-Furthermore, can they be constructed to coincide?
+This constitutes a fundamental structural misalignment in the update step in the \textit{representation space} for affine maps\footnote{Primacy of parameters, despite prevalence, is not a neutral commitment either.
+It requires justification to claim the direction of parameters update \textit{should} supersede that of representations, given its sample dependence.}.
+A divergence arises between the theoretically ideal correction, analytically available from the representation's gradient, and the effective updates obtained by propagating the change in parameters into the representations.
+Yet, representations more directly influence the loss, and carry sample-dependent information that ultimately forward propagates to the overall network output.
+Motivating \textit{why is the steepest descent for parameters prioritised whilst representations are allowed to diverge?} Moreover, can solutions be constructed such that they do coincide?

-This paper explores the consequences of adapting computations until such an alignment occurs, forming the steepest direction in both parameters and propagated representation corrections.
-Surprisingly, the solutions to such constraints naturally yield normalisation-like adaptations.
-Hence, normalisation emerges as a solution, not a premise.
+This paper explores the consequences of adapting computations until such an alignment occurs, forming the steepest direction in both parameters and the propagated representation corrections.
+Unexpectedly, the solutions to such a question naturally yield normalisation-like adaptations.
+Hence, normalisation and its placement are \textit{derived} as a surprising consequence of enforcing alignment between parameter and representation updates, rather than as an a priori design assumption or empirically motivated.

-This was unintended and therefore offers a priori derivation naturally yielding normalisers.
-This may provide a fresh perspective on the success of such implementations in addressing this theoretical `affine divergence'.
-Empirical validation supporting this alternative hypothesis is then provided.
-Moreover, auxiliary hypotheses are developed indicating that, if this affine divergence mechanism is valid, these new normalisers should, counterintuitively, negatively correlate performance with increases in batch size.
-This is also empirically validated, adding an independent hypothesis which supports this ``affine divergence'' as \textit{a} mechanistic lens on the success of normalisation.
+Thus, provided is a fresh, novel perspective on the success of such implementations in addressing this theoretical `affine divergence'.
+Empirical support for this alternative hypothesis is provided.
+Furthermore, auxiliary hypotheses are developed indicating that, if this affine divergence mechanism is valid, these new normalisers should, counterintuitively, negatively correlate performance with increases in batch size.
+This is also empirically validated, adding an independent hypothesis that supports this ``affine divergence'' as \textit{a} mechanistic lens on the success of normalisation.